yangshun/front-end-interview-handbook/contents/companies/google-front-end-interview-questions.md

 - Design a webpage which can auto load new posts when you reach the bottom of the page by using JavaScript.
 You may use AJAX and JavaScript event listeners.
 - Write a UI using HTML, CSS, JavaScript that allows uses to enter the number of rows and columns in text input fields within a form and renders a table.

-Example: Number of rows: 4, Number of rows: 5, "Submit" button.
-Clicking on the "Submit" button will show the following:
+Example: Number of rows: 4, Number of columns: 5, "Submit" button.
+Clicking on the "Submit" button will show the following table (ignore the styling):

 | 1   | 8   | 9   | 16  | 17  |
 | --- | --- | --- | --- | --- |